jaynuel/M10_Assignment/README.md

 Once the test has passed, commit the changes to the master branch of your GitHub repository, updating the script and the file on s3.
 Submitting the Assignment.

-Your result should contain an updated .ipybn file that iterates through the table on the Charities Bureau Website and downloads the data into a clean CSV file (no skipped header).

-This file should be loaded directly into the s3 bucket you created.

-Add your instructor as a collaborator and upload the link to your repository as a response to this Assignment.